cake-build/website/src/Cake.Web/App_Data/docs/fundamentals/preprocessor-directives.md

 The load directive is used to reference external Cake scripts.
 Useful i.e. if you have common utility functions.

 #### Usage
-The directive has one parameters which is the location to the script.
+The directive has one parameter which is the location to the script.

 ```csharp
 #l "utilities.cake"